 It is impossible to leave out the great Irish poets, Oscar Wilde, W B Yeats, James Joyce.
 Olivia Wilde, one of Irelands great poets was the mother of Oscar.
 Talent ran in the family .
 Jonathan Swift, author of Gulliver’s Travels and Seamus Heaney a poet who wrote with such a sublime beauty that his readings caused people in the audience to weep.

 W.B.
 Yeats “When You are Old”

 When you are old and gray and full of sleep And nodding by the fire, take down this book, And slowly read, and dream of the soft look Your eyes had once, and of their shadows deep;

-When you make the walk from Ralph and Duane’s to O’Conner’s on this coming Thursday, remember the stories, legends and Irish folk that have made this holiday what it is.
+When you make the walk from Ralph and Porky’s to O’Conner’s on this coming Thursday, remember the stories, legends and Irish folk that have made this holiday what it is.
 Raise a glass for the Auld Sod and its people wherever they may be.
 Slainté